Stuycs-K/final-project-3-liuk-linx/WORKLOG.md

 - Did research into rotation
 - Created a method to rotate wheel, and a display and rotate method for wheel

+## 05/23/23

+-connected wheels so they rotate how actual wheels do, incorpated the cipher shifts and a way to express decoded messages
 ### date y

 info